PREVENT / PREPARE / RESPOND / RESTORE

 Don't forget!
 In addition to the below Conference streams, Interspill 2025 offers delegates so much more via the Exhibition and a Supporting Programme of on-site learning and networking experiences.
 To learn more about the Exhibition, click here.
 To learn more about the Supporting Programme of activity, click here.

-Plenary sessions, session summaries and speaker details will be added in time.
-The below programme will be changed (due to speaker availability) and updated regularly as final details are confirmed.
-The Conference programme below is accurate at the date of publication.
+The below programme is subject to change and will be updated regularly as final details are confirmed.
 If you have any queries please contact Intrespill's Executive Director Mark Orr at info@interspill.org.

 Tuesday, 8th April 2025